michaelzhou1987/beermap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-this is a demo,
+this is a demo

-code for backend of this demo: https://github.com/michaelzhou1987/beermap_backend
+code for backend of this demo:

+https://github.com/michaelzhou1987/beermap_backend

 depolyed on aws with docker

 http://18.191.138.17

 ## Available Scripts